CUSTOMISING YOUR COLLECTION’S DESIGN¶

 Step 1: Navigate to the Settings area and click Pages.

-Step 2: Create a new page by clicking Add Page.
-Add the page’s content in the space provided and click Save.
+Step 2: Create a new page by clicking Add page.
+Add the page’s title in the corresponding field, the content of the page in the space provided under the Markdown tab, and click Save.

-Step 3: After saving, a blue box will appear containing the Page’s unique URL.
+Step 3: After saving, the URL field under the Basic tab will contain the Page’s unique URL.
 You may, for example, want to copy this URL and add it as an item on your collection’s main navigation menu.

 An Uwazi collection is made up of different types of entities.
 You can browse the entities in the Library as cards, in a table or on a map (as long as they have an associated geolocation).
 If you click on an entity, you can see all of the information that it contains displayed within the right sidebar.
 Furthermore, by clicking the View button on an entity, you can also see the same information displayed on a full-width page that by default incorporates minimal formatting.